RobbeDGreef/carbon-ir/README.md

         end_carbon(carb);
     }

-The API is very simple and everything can be accessed by including the <api/carbon.h> file most features of the carbon language are included in the API, if not, leave an issue and I will implement it as fast as I can.
+The API is very simple and everything can be accessed by including the <api/carbon.h> file.
+Most features of the carbon language are included in the API, if not, leave an issue and I will implement it as fast as I can.